On the Potential of Execution Traces for Batch Processing Workload Optimization in Public Clouds: Introduction

 \emph{Contributions}.
 The contributions of this paper are: \begin{itemize} \item An idea for a system that enables users to share traces of their workload executions.
 Exchanged data can be evaluated for general patterns and workload similarities, which can be exploited for optimization of future workloads. \item A prototypical implementation for mining of traces from workload execution graphs via graph encoding and graph clustering.
 These steps form an important part of the optimization process. \item An evaluation of our implementation on a publicly available trace dataset.
 We demonstrate the predictive value of workload execution graph traces, e.g. for finding clusters of presumably similar workloads, and discuss the implications of our findings. \end{itemize}

-\emph{Outline}.
-The remainder of the paper is structured as follows. \autoref{sec:idea} elaborates on the idea and proposes a system for exploiting workload execution traces for workload optimization, whereas \autoref{sec:approach} concretizes on the encoding and clustering of workload execution graphs. \autoref{sec:results} presents the preliminary results of our trace analysis. \autoref{sec:discussion} discusses requirements for the implementation of our approach in real cluster environments. \autoref{sec:related_work} discusses the related work. \autoref{sec:conclusion} concludes the paper.
+\emph{Outline}. \autoref{sec:idea} elaborates on the idea and proposes a system for exploiting workload execution traces, whereas \autoref{sec:approach} concretizes on the encoding and clustering of workload execution graphs. \autoref{sec:results} presents the preliminary results of our trace analysis, and is followed by a discussion of general requirements of our approach in \autoref{sec:discussion}. \autoref{sec:related_work} discusses the related work. \autoref{sec:conclusion} concludes the paper.